Acly/krita-ai-diffusion/README.md

 * **Refine**: Use the strength slider to refine existing image content instead of replacing it entirely.
 This also works great for adding new things to an image by painting a (crude) approximation and refining at high strength!
 * **Control**: Guide image creation directly with sketches or line art.
 Use depth or normal maps from existing images or 3D scenes.
 Transfer character pose from snapshots.
 Control composition with segmentation maps.
 * **Resolutions**: Work efficiently at any resolution.
 The plugin will automatically use resolutions appropriate for the AI model, and scale them to fit your image region.
+* **Upscaling**: Upscale and enrich images to 4k, 8k and beyond without running out of memory.
 * **Job Queue**: Depending on hardware, image generation can take some time.
 The plugin allows you to queue and cancel jobs while working on your image.
 * **History**: Not every image will turn out a masterpiece.
 Preview results and browse previous generations and prompts at any time.
 * **Strong Defaults**: Versatile default style presets allow for a simple UI which covers many scenarios.